August 2020 update

-The scope of the Service remains gender affirming genital surgery.
-Other surgical procedures, such as mastectomy or orchidectomy remain the responsibility of DHBs.
-Referrals for these procedures should be sent to your local DHB in accordance with any locally agreed pathways.
+The scope of the Service is gender affirming genital surgery for transgender people.
+Referrals for other gender affirming surgeries and referrals for people with an intersex variation should be sent to the person’s local DHB in accordance with locally agreed pathways.

 Information on the new service can be found at Delivering health services to transgender people.

-- whether the patient still wishes to proceed with surgery
+- whether the person still wishes to proceed with surgery

-- whether the patient has any co-morbidities or risk factors that would delay or prevent them having surgery.
+- whether the person has any health problems or risk factors that would delay or prevent them having surgery.

 New referrals to the Service

-Referrals for surgery still need to be made by a DHB specialist, unless the DHB has agreed to allow general practitioners from their region to make referrals on their behalf.
+Referrals to the waiting list need to be made by a DHB specialist unless a DHB has agreed to allow general practitioners to make referrals on their behalf.

-Patients referred to the Service and accepted will be placed on the waiting list for a surgical assessment.
-These patients are NOT on the surgical waiting list until assessed and accepted for treatment by the surgeon.
+People referred to the Service and accepted will be placed on the waiting list for a first specialist assessment.

-Referral, review and health questionnaire forms can be found are available at Delivering health services to transgender people.
+Referral and health questionnaire forms can be found at Delivering health services to transgender people.